 If your difficulties affect your studies beyond one assessment period, do please discuss with your supervisor the other options open to you.

-ALL ECA applications must be supported with documentary evidence from a third party professional.
-No ECA claims will be endorsed without evidence.
-You may submit your ECA application without evidence, but the evidence must then be provided to us as soon as possible after, and not later than 3 weeks from when you make your ECA application.
-Please see pp. 9-11 of the Exceptional Circumstances Policy for accepted forms of documentary evidence.
+ALL ECA applications must be supported with documentary evidence which must be contemporary, independent and objective.
+You may submit your ECA application without evidence, but the evidence must then be provided to us as soon as possible after, and certainly before the published university deadline for resolving all ECA claims.

 Once a decision has been made by the ECA Committee about your ECA claim then we will write to you, via your UoY email, to notify you of the outcome.
 You should read all the information carefully in this email.